microsoft/DUCK/README.md

 ##### regarding path variables

-If rulebasedir or webdir hae an absolute path it is used as an absolute path.
+If rulebasedir or webdir have an absolute path it is used as an absolute path.
 If it is a relative path it will be assumed to be relative to the GOPATH environment variable if present.
-If GOPATH is not found the path is assumed to be relative to the go executable.
+If GOPATH is not found, the path is assumed to be relative to the go executable.

 #### env
 The environment variable names are prefixed with DUCK_ and all uppercase.
 Fields in the database object are referenced using the `.` operator, e.g.